cansyl/DEEPScreen/README.md

 1) Install the listed dependencies

-2) Clone the DEEPScreen repository (large files under the **trainingFiles** folder: 'act_inact_comps_10.0_20.0_chembl_preprocessed_sp_b_pchembl_data_blast_comp_20.txt', 'chembl_23_chemreps.txt.zip' and 'Lenselink_Dataset_Files.zip' cannot be downloaded directly when the repository is cloned, these files should be downloaded and placed in the local **trainingFiles** folder manually)

-3) Decompress the zipped files
+2) Clone the DEEPScreen repository

-4) Check if the target(s) of interest is among the 704 DEEPScreen targets, and if so, find the ChEMBL identifier(s) of the target(s) of interest.
+3) Check if the target(s) of interest is among the 704 DEEPScreen targets, and if so, find the ChEMBL identifier(s) of the target(s) of interest.
 The source file for these operations: 'DEEPScreen_704_Targets_UniP_EntN_GenSym_Org_ChEid.txt'

-5) Search for the ChEMBL identifier of the target(s) of interest in the model files folder ([here](https://www.dropbox.com/sh/x1w9wqe1fxmdl1w/AACD7gV2vRFPgoN653WCRjaia?dl=0)) to find and to download the necessary model file triplet(s), as the model filenames contain ChEMBL identifiers (example below).
+4) Search for the ChEMBL identifier of the target(s) of interest in the model files folder ([here](https://www.dropbox.com/sh/x1w9wqe1fxmdl1w/AACD7gV2vRFPgoN653WCRjaia?dl=0)) to find and to download the necessary model file triplet(s), as the model filenames contain ChEMBL identifiers (example below).

-6) Place the model file triplet(s) in the **tflearnModels** folder
+5) Place the model file triplet(s) in the **tflearnModels** folder

-7) Prepare the test compounds file including the SMILES representations of the compounds to be scanned against the target of interest.
+6) Prepare the test compounds file including the SMILES representations of the compounds to be scanned against the target of interest.
 This should be a tab-seperated file with a header, where the first column is the query compound identifier and the second colunmn is the smiles strings.
 You could have additional columns, which will be discarded by the script.
 There is a sample file (i.e. **sample_test_compound_file.txt**) under the **trainingFiles** folder.

-8) Run the **loadDEEPScreenModel.py** script individually for each target of interest, to generate the DTI predictions (example below).
+7) Run the **loadDEEPScreenModel.py** script individually for each target of interest, to generate the DTI predictions (example below).

 **Example:**